tmedwards/tweego/docs/core/usage.md

 tweego [options] sources…
 ```

 Where <code>[options]</code> are mostly optional configuration flags—see [Options](#usage-options)—and <code>sources</code> are the input sources which may consist of supported files and/or directories to recursively search for such files.
-Many types of files are supported as input sources—see [File &amp; Directory Handling](#usage-file-and-directory-handling) for more information.
+Many types of files are supported as input sources—see [Supported Files](#usage-supported-files) for more information.

 <!-- ***************************************************************************